ilCleme/cryptocurrencies-laravel/docs/API_Cryptocompare.md

 ---------

 - [ ] Implementing the remaining API left
-- [ ] Add it to the docs reference
+- [ ] Add caching response feature as suggest by cryptocompare